Wecome to our store

 The Oldest Houses in Jackson

-This book by Alice Warwick Pepper tells about the twenty-six oldest houses in Jackson still in existence and built prior to 1860.
+This book by Alice Warwick Pepper tells about the 26 oldest houses in Jackson still in existence and built prior to 1860.
 Alice provides construction details and interesting stories of the original owners.
 There are "then and now" photographs of 23 of the houses and maps showing their locations.

 Yesterdays - Lodging Places of Jackson and Their Recipes